wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:quote -->
-<blockquote class="wp-block-quote"><p>Hey &lt;author>.
-We will cut the X.XX.X release on &lt;date>.
+<blockquote class="wp-block-quote"><p>Hey [author].
+We will cut the X.XX.X release on [date].
 I plan to circle back and bump this PR to the next milestone then, but please let me know if you'd rather us work to include this PR in X.XX.X.
 Thanks! </p></blockquote>
 <!-- /wp:quote --></div>
 <!-- /wp:group -->